Toyota Crown Hardtop SL (1969)

 Fuel economy naturally varies greatly depending on driving patterns.
 In practical terms, the car achieved an incredible 15.8km/l when driving at 40-50km/h on relatively empty roads in the suburbs, 10.7km/l when driving at the highest speed allowed by law on the expressway, and 7.8km/l when driving back to Tokyo from Yatabe on a very congested national highway.
 The overall average for the 587km test distance was 6.4km/l.
 Of course, you need to use super gasoline, and the tank holds 60 liters.

-The heater and ventilator system is fully equipped.
-The heater, which can be used for both outdoor air intake and interior recirculation, becomes a powerful ventilator in the summer.
-The blower has three speeds, and the “low” setting is so quiet that you can’t hear it at all.
-The heater control has a night light and looks like an apartment window at midnight.
-However, the inconvenient thing about this system is that the ventilation outlets on both sides of the dash share a common duct with the heater, so it’s not possible to create the ideal condition of warming your feet and cooling your face with fresh air.
+The heater and ventilator system is very complete.
+The heater, which can use either outdoor or recirculated air, becomes a powerful ventilator in the summer.
+The blower has three speeds, and the “low” setting is so quiet that it is barely audible.
+The heater controls are illuminated at light and look like a miniature apartment window.
+However, one inconvenient thing about this system is that the ventilation outlets on both sides of the dash share a common duct with the heater, so it’s impossible to create the ideal condition of warming your feet and cooling your face with fresh air.

-Heavy rain fell during our test period, giving us a chance to test the effectiveness of the defogging.
-If we opened the cowl ventilator and the interior ventilator louver for the rear window, the rear window would not fog up as long as we drove continuously for a while.
-However, it we got stuck in traffic, the window would fog up.
-As I later discovered, there is a separate rear window defogger for just such an occasion, but the switch for it is hidden in an obscure spot under the dash.
-The two-speed wipers provide a wide sweep, but they also pop up and become almost useless above 120km/h.
+Heavy rain fell during our test period, giving us a chance to test the effectiveness of the defogger.
+If we opened the cowl vent and the interior vent louver for the rear window, the rear window would not fog up as long as we drove continuously for a while.
+However, if we got stuck in traffic, it would fog up again.
+As we later discovered, there is a separate rear window defogger for just such an occasion, but the switch for it is hidden under the dash.
+The two-speed wipers provide a wide swept area, but they also float up and become almost useless above 120km/h.

-The most attractive feature of the interior of this car is the AM/FM search tuner radio, which has speakers at the front and back, and can be freely distributed from front to rear and side to side.
-To tell the truth, I even took an extra lap around the Tokyo Circuit just to listen to the final movement of a concerto that started on the way home.
+The most attractive feature of the interior of this car is the AM/FM search tuner radio, which has speakers at the front and back, and allows the balance to be freely adjusted from front to rear and side to side.
+To tell the truth, this editor even took an extra lap around the Tokyo Circuit just to listen to the final movement of a concerto that started on the way home.

-The model that we tested, the Hardtop SL with 4-speed floor shift, the most “hard-core” of the hardtops, but the controls were heavy and it felt a little out of place in this type of car.
-Rather, it would be best to drive it in the standard “husband spec” model (not the SL) with a torque converter automatic, power steering, and air conditioning (all optional), and relax while listening to the stereo, which may have been the designers’ intention.
+The model that we tested, the Hardtop SL with 4-speed floor shift, is the most “hard-core” of the hardtops, but the heavy controls felt a little out of place in this type of car.
+Rather, it would be best to drive it in the standard “husband spec” model (not the SL) with a torque converter automatic, power steering, and air conditioning (all optional), and relax while listening to the stereo, which must have been the designers’ intention.